Sunbreak explains the nerve disorder affecting 30 million Americans

 Central sensitization syndrome isn’t easily seen.
 Conventional MRIs and x-rays don’t show nerves that are overly reactive.
 Dr. Johnson has helped CSS sufferers find the help they need, after years of being dismissed by providers who didn’t understand sensitization.
 Often, these patients were led to believe they were imagining their symptoms.

 “You have to be looking for the specific signs,” she notes.
 “And each situation is unique.
-We treat the source of the initial injury, like a back injury, and then the sensitization.
-You can’t be effective without the combination.”
+We treat the source of the initial injury, like a back injury, and the sensitization.
+You need to address both issues.”

 In Sunbreak, Dr. Johnson explains how the nerves become sensitized, the role of stress in the dysfunction, and various treatment options tailored to the individual.
 She follows the wellness journeys of several patients, each with a different stress-related disorder or sensitization syndrome—from migraines and chronic back pain to panic attacks and depression.